Landscaping

 ROA indicates the effectiveness of asset utilization in generating profits.
 It is used by investors and analysts to assess a company’s profitability relative to its asset base and to compare performance across companies and industries.

 Momentum automatically collects all of the data you need with GPS devices AND makes all of these financial calculations automatically.
+So much easier!

 Comparison and Benchmarking